Manisha152/Tic-Tac-Toe-/README.md

 # Tic Tac Toe Game

+To run the project, use the following command: python ./index.py.

 # Overview
 The aim of this project is to develop a Tic Tac Toe game using python.
 The primary goal is to create a program that allows two players to play against each other.
 It's a fun and strategic game that can be enjoyed by friends and family.